-Once the data are received, a number of data consistency and validation checks will be performed, including:
+Once the data were received, a number of data consistency and validation checks were performed, including:

-- Checking that all requested variables are present and in the expected formats and values

-- Comparing the data received with published data and investigating when there appear to be significant changes.
+- Checking the dimensions of the dataset received - Checking that all requested variables are present and in the expected formats and values - Comparing the data received with published data and investigating when there appear to be significant changes. - Checking the age distribution of the population.